Lafayette College is committed to nurturing religious and spiritual development in students, faculty, and staff.

 Major Religious Holidays

-December 8: Feast of the Immaculate Conception (Christianity)
+December 8: Feast of the Immaculate Conception (Protestant Christian & Roman Catholic)

 December 8: Bodhi Day (Buddhism)